AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 # NUSMates User Guide

 NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students.
 With NUSMates, you can record NUS-specific contact information such as [year](#year), [major](#major), housing, and [modules](#module).
-NUSMates also makes it seamless to record [module](#module) information using [NUSMods link](#nusmods), helping you easily find friends who are taking the same [modules](#module) - so you can form project groups, share notes, or know who to reach out to for help.
+NUSMates also makes it seamless to record [module](#module) information using an [NUSMods link](#nusmods-link), helping you easily find friends who are taking the same [modules](#module) - so you can form project groups, share notes, or know who to reach out to for help.

 > 💡 You can quickly look up all commands in the [Command Summary](#command-summary), or check the [Glossary](#glossary) if you’re unsure about any technical terms used.